WELCOME & INTRODUCTION

 DROP OFF: NHMR/New Haven Middlesex RE School (see address above), Monday-Friday, 8:30am – 4:30pm

-- The School accepts cash, check, MasterCard, Visa, American Express and Discover.
+- The School accepts cash(exact amt only), check, MasterCard, Visa, American Express and Discover.

 - There will be a $25.00 charge for any check returned by the bank for insufficient funds or for any declined credit card charge.